 The approach should be multidisciplinary and include neuropsychologists, clinical psychologists, psychiatrists, occupational therapists and primary care physicians.

-If you enjoyed this article about depression in older adults, you will likely be interested in these NeuronUP articles:
+If you enjoyed this article about depression in older adults, you may also be interested in these NeuronUP articles:

 “This article has been translated.
 Link to the original article in Spanish:”